-How can you differentiate reggae from another genre of music?
+How can one differentiate reggae from another genre of music?
 It is instantly recognizable from the counterpoint between the bass and drum downbeat, and the offbeat rhythm section.

-One of the most easily recognizable elements is its offbeat rhythms, staccato chords played by a guitar or piano (or both) on the offbeats of the measure.
+One of the most easily recognizable elements is its offbeat rhythms, chords played by a guitar or piano (or both) on the offbeats of the measure.
+Its BPM (Beats per minutes) starts from around 60-80 beats per minute.

 The bass sound in reggae is thick, heavy and equalized so the upper frequencies are removed and the lower frequencies emphasized.

 The guitar in reggae usually plays on the offbeat of the rhythm.
-It is common for reggae to be sung in Jamaican Patois, Jamaican English, and Iyaric dialects.
+It is common for reggae to be sung in Jamaican Patois, Jamaican English, and Iyaric financially.

 The tempo of reggae is usually slower paced than ska but faster than Rocksteady.
 It's documented that Reggae Music was originated from Ska Music and Rocksteady music.